 Symbolically, we should follow the principle of eating after working, so that the food replenishes the energy spent in labour, mirroring the Aryan economic principle that the food is a product of the labour.
 (In contrast, eating before working more closely resembles the non-Aryan practice of investment.)
 Hence, breakfast should be relatively light, whereas lunch and dinner should be larger meals depending on the kind of work we do.

 In any event, we should generally not eat unless we actually feel hungry.
 Food should not be used solely for sensual stimulation.
 The original aim behind the exercise of fasting is not to starve the body, but to interrupt addiction to food as a sensual stimulant and remind the body of hunger as the only correct motivation for eating.
 If such addiction has never formed in the first place, fasting is not required.

-Spoons are Aryan, invented during the Neolithic era for use in conjuntion with bowls.
+Spoons are Aryan, invented during the Neolithic era for use in conjunction with bowls (also a Neolithic invention).
 All other eating utensils are post-Neolithic inventions.

 Notice again: spoons only (except the bread knife)